Skip to main content

 Ovid exiled AD 8 "Carmen et error"; Tomis

-David Cohen ("The Augustan Law on Adultery," 1991) emphasises the practical limits.
+David Cohen ("The Augustan Law on Adultery," 1991) emphasises the practical limits of enforcement and the gap between the law's ambition and its demographic outcome.

 Susan Treggiari (Roman Marriage, 1991) is the canonical study of Roman marriage law including the Augustan reforms.